innodatalabs/innodatalabs.github.io/_posts/2017-03-29-viterbi-demystified.md

 This can readily be expressed in terms of a transition matrix, and Viterbi is used to ensure that we always return a sensible IOB label sequence.

+## XML structure constraint
+When doing prediction on a text of a structural document (think XML), there are additional constraints if we want to express our predictions as additional XML tags.
+The additional XML tags we are adding should not contradict the hierarchical structure of XML document.

+Again, these constrains can be expressed in terms of transition matrix.
+This time for every position in our sequence we will have a different constraint - we can no longer use $$m$$ that does not depend on index $$t$$.
+So building the matrix $$m$$ becomes more complicated.
+But onse it is built, we will employ standard Viterbi decoder and get back label sequence that is guaranteed to play well with the structure of the input XML document.

+## Viterbi extensions
+Apart from asking Viterbi algorithm to find the best sequence, one can ask: give me the *next best* sequence.
+A greedy client can even demand this: give me $$N$$ best sequences, sorted by the "bestness".

+Luckily, a simple modification to Viterbi algorithm allows one to efficiently compute *next best* and *next next best*, and so on.

+This can be used to estimate the confidence and suspicious places in the predicted sequence.
+The informal reasoning is this: lets get 10 best decodings and compare the very best decoding to the rest 9 decodings.

+If there is a significant drop in the value of loss function when we go from the very best sequence to the next best, then system is quite confident in the prediction.
+Conversely, if losses of the very best and next best decoding are similar, then system thinks that both sequences are equally likely.
+Look where they differ and that would be a location where machine is not sure with the prediction.

+## Summary
+When doing sequence labeling, Viterbi algorithm is very useful and broadly applicable - get to know it!